 - Conservative shoes

 - No very large dangling earrings or arms full of bracelets

 - No jewelry is better than cheap jewelry

 - Professional hairstyle

-- Light make-up and limited amount of perfume
+- Light makeup and a limited amount of perfume

 - Clean, neatly manicured nails